 As a contractor, your first priority should be courting customers who want to contract you — those with a buying mindset using the aforementioned geotagged keyword phrases.
 Search engines like Google are very keen at interpreting user intent by what they include in their search queries, and respond accordingly with the results that are displayed.
 When the name of the city, a zip code, or "near me" is part of the query, proximity is elevated as a local SEO ranking factor.

-A great place for contractors to improve their standing in local SEO is by claiming, creating, optimizing, and verifying a Google My Business (GMB) listing.
-That's because GMB profiles feed directly into Google's Knowledge Panel and Local 3 Pack (via Google Maps) areas, which appear on the very first page of search engine result pages (SERPs).
+A great place for contractors to improve their standing in local SEO is by claiming, creating, optimizing, and verifying a Google Business Profile (GBP) listing.
+That's because GBP profiles feed directly into Google's Knowledge Panel and Local 3 Pack (via Google Maps) areas, which appear on the very first page of search engine result pages (SERPs).
 And for a motivated search user, that could be all that is needed for the conversion into a paying client — your primary information is right in front of them on Google.
-If they like what they see, they can call you, message you, or be directed to a website landing page from your GMB profile.
+If they like what they see, they can call you, message you, or be directed to a website landing page from your GBP profile.